Phiona Mutesi: Background

+Mutesi graduated from Northwest University in May 2021 with a Bachelor of Arts in Business Administration and Management.
+From July 2021 to August 2023, she worked as a Business Strategy Analyst for Microsoft, before becoming a Business Operations Analyst for Deloitte in Canada.

 Chess career

 In 2010, Mutesi played six rounds on board two and one round on board one for Uganda at the women's event of the 39th Chess Olympiad, held in Khanty-Mansiysk, Russia.
 She scored one-and-a-half points from the seven games she played.
 At this event, she attracted the attention of journalist Tim Crothers, who wrote a substantial piece on her for ESPN The Magazine.

 Commenting on one of her games from the 2010 Olympiad, British chess journalist John Saunders wrote that "Phiona's present playing standard is that of a modest but competent club player but, placed in the context of her environmental and educational deprivation, her achievement in reaching such a level has been awe-inspiring."

 As of 2012, she was a three-time winner of the Women's Junior Chess Championship of Uganda.

 In 2012, Mutesi and Ivy Amoko were awarded the title of Woman Candidate Master after scoring the required 50% from nine games at the 40th Chess Olympiad in Istanbul, Turkey.
 This made them the first titled female players in Ugandan chess history.
 The same year Mutesi became the first female player to win the open category of the National Junior Chess Championship in Uganda.

 In 2013, she again played in the National Junior Chess Championship in Uganda and reached the finals against Lutaaya Shafiq of Makerere University.
 She won the under-20 girls category but not the open category.

 Mutesi represented Uganda at the 2014 41st Chess Olympiad and the 2016 42nd Chess Olympiad.

 She joined Northwest University's chess team in competing at the Pan American Intercollegiate Team Chess Championship, held in Columbus, Ohio, in December 2017.
 The team won the title of "Top Small College" for Northwest University, taking it from the title holders of four consecutive years, Oberlin College.
 Mutesi won three matches and drew one, playing on Board 2.